-Guys can be hard to buy gifts for, especially when if comes to finding a memorable kid’s Father’s Day gift idea.
-I find that I’m always racking my brain for a cute gift but this year I got it!
-This DIY handprint BBQ apron gift is perfect if your guy likes to grill.
-He is going to love this sweet lion handprint on this “King Of The Grill” apron, and I bet he will wear it proudly.
-This is a DIY craft that kids and preschoolers can make themselves, and Dad will love looking back on how small the kid’s hands were!
+This DIY handprint BBQ apron gift is perfect Father’s Day, Christmas gift or birthday gift for the Dad or Grandpa who likes to grill.
+He will love this sweet lion handprint on this “King Of The Grill” apron.
+This is a DIY craft that kids and preschoolers can make themselves, and Dad (or Grandpa) will love looking back on how small the kid’s hands were!

-Kids Father’s Day Gift Idea: “King Of The Grill Lion Handprint” BBQ Apron
+Kids Gift Idea: “King Of The Grill Lion Handprint” BBQ Apron

 I was pretty impressed, this BBQ apron didn’t take very long to make.
-The apron tended to soak up the paint fast, so it didn’t take long for this one to dry.
+The apron tended to soak up the paint fast, so it didn’t take long for the craft to dry.
 You could easily make more than one lion if you had more kids.

 Once you have a handprint on the apron, run your kid to the bathroom to wash their hand.
 Wipes can work, but good old soap and water in the sink is usually less messy.
 Let the handprint dry, which shouldn’t take long

 For some young children, you can tell them you want the mane to be a pattern.
-Remind them the order of the colors (first brown, then orange, then yellow!) and that will help the mane turn out cute.
-Add a couple brushes of color at the end of the lion’s tale.
+Remind them the order of the colors (first brown, then orange, then yellow!) and that will help all the colors show Add a couple of brushes of color at the end of the lion’s tail.

-Even if the man turns out only in brown?
-The little lion will still be adorable and your guy is still going to love his kids Father’s Day gift idea.
+Even if the mane turns out only in brown?
+The little lion will still be adorable and your guy is still going to love his kids Father’s Day or Christmas gift idea.

 Use a paint pen to write the words “Dad: King of the Grill” on your apron.
 Or maybe you are writing “Grandpa: King of the Grill,” or “Uncle so and so, King of the Grill.”
-Trust me, he’s going to love it!
+He’s going to love it!

-“King Of The Grill Lion Handprint” BBQ Apron Directions
+“King Of The Grill” Lion Handprint BBQ Apron

-- 2 bottles of yellow acrylic paint (I used a bright yellow for the body, and a goldenrod for the mane.)
+- 1 bottle yellow acrylic paint I used a for the body, and a for the mane.

 - A small amount of white acrylic paint

-- Paintbrushes, a wide one (painting their hand) and a medium one for the mane
+- 2 pieces Paintbrushes a wide one painting their hand and a medium one for the mane

 - 1 silver paint pen